NsabimanaSteve/TreasuryBillIsInvestment/README.md

-# Code that Connect Four.
+# Code that Connect Four Game.